The idea to write a book based on the Great Siege of 1565 blossomed during a summer vacation to Malta over twenty years ago.

 The saga begins with Eight Pointed Cross, a number one bestseller set in sixteenth-century Europe.
-The series continues with Falcon’s Shadow and culminates in a third and final yet-to-be-titled instalment.
+The series continues with Falcon’s Shadow and culminates in Ash Fall, the third and final installment.

 The hostility between the Ottoman Sultan and the Knights of St John incites the collision of two great empires, intertwining the fates of characters separated by faith, loyalties, and hundreds of leagues.